starryknight/GA-SEI-curriculum/sequences/project-1/rubric.md

 - [ ] Has Readme file
 - [ ] Readme file has links to: deployed app
 - [ ] Readme file has links to trello board
-- [ ] Readme file has whiteboarding photo
+- [ ] Readme file has whiteboarding image
 - [ ] Readme file has wireframe images